Skip to content

 Warden Supreme integrates server-side and client-side logic into a lean interface.

-This section illustrates a complete end-to-end setup assuming a Ktor server on the back-end and a CMP client app.
+This section illustrates a complete end-to-end setup assuming a Ktor server on the back-end and a KMP client app.
 To get going, the following steps are required:

-- Decide on HTTPS endpoints to issue challenges and verify attestation statements, and record the Apps identifiers and signer digests (Android) / team ID (iOS)
+• Decide on HTTPS endpoints to issue challenges and verify attestation statements, and record the app identifiers and signer digests (Android) / team ID (iOS).

-Makotoinstance based on your policy and app identifiers. - Create an
+1. Configure a Makoto instance based on your policy and app identifiers.

-- Wire the verifier to the HTTPS endpoints to an
+1. Wire the verifier to the HTTPS endpoints in an AttestationClient.

-- Store the received certificate chain after a successful attestation
+3. Store the received certificate chain after a successful attestation.

 Migration Info